trois-six/ged_io/README.md

     println!("Individuals found:");
     for individual in data.individuals {
         if let Some(name) = individual.name {
-            // The name value is a string like "Given Name /Surname/"
-            // We'll clean it up for display. let cleaned_name = name.value.unwrap_or_default().replace('/', " ").trim().to_string();
+            let cleaned_name = name.value.unwrap_or_default().replace('/', " ").trim().to_string();
             println!("- {}", cleaned_name);
         }